JohnRazonado/2ndYear-CVSU-Notes/2nd Semester/(GNED 08) Understanding the Self/Syllabus.md

 - If people get out of the cave and into the light, they'll realize that Forms which is what real knowledge is.
 - **To know for Plato is to be**
 - In Plato's Symposium, **love** is the way to get out of the cave, moving from imperfect knowledge and ignorance to **state of perfection and true knowledge**
-- **Love** is feeling of feeling that there's lacking, seek for which is lacking.
+- **Love** is the feeling that there's lacking, seek for which is lacking.
 The deeper the thought, the stronger the love.
 	- Love is way of knowing and realizing truth.
 	- It is the process of seeking higher states of being.